 - Also called buy-limit and sell-limit orders.

-While these are not common stock order types, they are not difficult to use or understand so let’s check them out…
+While these are not as common as the types above, they are not difficult to use or understand, so let’s check them out…

 A stop-loss can be used to protect long and short positions.
 If shorting a stock, the stop-loss (technically a buy stop) will buy to cover instead of sell like in a long position.